My Policy Priorities

 We Need Real Solutions To Congestion - Not Gimmicks

-The City of Toronto has long been recognized as one of the worst cities in the world for traffic congestion, a problem that is spiraling out of control as congestion is now worse than it was before the pandemic.
-In Etobicoke-Lakeshore, this is further amplified because we are the western corridor into Toronto, and have the Gardiner Expressway cutting right through our communities.
-And as more housing density has been added to an area designed for car-centric, suburban living, congestion has become unbearable.
-Unfortunately, rather than investing in the sorely needed transit projects and infrastructure investments to actually alleviate brutal traffic congestion, our current Conservative MPP is much more focused on ripping up bike lanes on Bloor St. We know this is not the answer, and we need real leadership who will advocate for actual solutions to the pressing issue of traffic congestion in our communities.
+The City of Toronto has long been recognized as one of the worst cities in the world for traffic congestion, a problem that is now spiraling out of control as congestion is now worse than it was before the pandemic.
+In Etobicoke-Lakeshore, this is further amplified as more housing density has been added to an area designed for car-centric, suburban living.
+Unfortunately, rather than investing in the sorely needed transit projects and infrastructure investments to actually alleviate brutal traffic congestion, our current Conservative MPP is much more focused on ripping up bike lanes on Bloor St. We need real leadership - as your next MPP, I have secured tangible commitments to improving rapid transit from your Ontario NDP government.
+I will ensure that Metrolinx is held accountable for delivering on the promises made to this community with timelines you can count on.

 Getting around without a car in many of our communities is slow, ineffective and exhausting.
 For those who don’t live within walking distance of a GO station, relying on a patchwork of buses and streetcars can often take twice as long (or more) as driving.
+In addition to my commitments to improve GO service in Etobicoke-Lakeshore, an Ontario NDP government will also invest in transit by restoring 50% provincial funding for the TTC - that means more reliable, frequent and affordable service.
 Prioritizing fast and convenient transit options is the best way to relieve traffic congestion, by providing viable alternatives to driving.
-When it comes to the GO, that means restoring 15 minute rush hour service, expediting 2-way all-day GO service and getting the new Park Lawn GO station operational in the next few years, not the next decade.
-But we must also fight to bring new transit infrastructure to this community - that could include a west-ward expansion of the Ontario Line to Etobicoke-Lakeshore and a new LRT line in this community.
+At the same time, we will directly support drivers navigating Toronto’s brutal traffic congestion by removing tolls on Highway 407.

 #3.
 Traffic & Transit